 11. Val Riess Sports Complex The 33-acre recreational park includes two state of the art baseball/softball quadriplex fields as well as covered bleachers and a third floor lounge overlooking the complex.
-A 35,000 square foot multi-purpose facility can accommodate conferences, events, tournaments, and expos.
+A 35,000 square foot multi-purpose facility can accommodate conferences, events, tournaments, and expos bass population.

-12. Pecan Grove Plantation This plantation is a rare example of the French Colonial style of architecture.
+This plantation is a rare example of the French Colonial style of architecture.
 There are records tracing residency by the Pierre Adoiphe Ducros family to as early as 1832. (private)

-13. Docville Oaks and Farm The historic farm and home of the late Dr. Louis Meraux, now serves as a 130-acre educational learning center with Missisippi River Observatory. www.merauxfoundation.org 14.
-1922 Crevasse and River House In 1922 the Mississippi River exploded through the levee and flooded much of the surrounding area.
-Today the Crevasse is a placid and picturesque addition to St. Bernard and home to abundant Louisiana wildlife, including a large bass population.
+13. Docville Oaks and Farm The historic farm and home of the late Dr. Louis Meraux, now serves as a 130-acre educational learning center with a Missisippi River Observatory. www.merauxfoundation.org

 15. St. Bernard State Park 358 acres for relaxing and enjoying nature on the Mississippi River await every visitor to the park.
-There are 51 campsites with water and electricity.
-One of the "cooler" attractions is the Splash Park.
+There are 51 campsites with water and lectricity.
+One of the "cooler" attractions is the

 16. Caernarvon Freshwater Diversion Initially put into operation in 1991, this structure is designed to release up to 8,000 cubic feet per second of freshwater and sediment from the Mississippi River into the adjacent marshland.
 This combats high salinity which destroys wetland vegetation.

 17. Sebastopol Plantation Sebastopol dates back to 1830.
 It was built by Pierre Marin and Evariste Wagan.
-It became the temporary site of the St. Bernard Branch of Citizens Bank of Louisiana in 1836.
+It became he temporary site of the St. Bernard Branch of Citizens Bank of Louisiana in 1836.
 Ignatius Szymanski bestowed the home with its name to honor the impressive Russian defeat of the Crimean War. (private) 18.
-Historic St. Bernard CourthouseThe Old Courthouse dates back to 1915 and served as the parish courthouse until 1939.
+Historic St. Bernard Courthouse The Old Courthouse dates back to 1915 and served as the parish courthouse until 1939.